mateusz/ml_compression/README.md

 My sandbox for playing with AI-based lossy compression algorithms.

-Note: code here is mostly in a "note to self" format, and is just me playing with Torch, CompressAI and image processing, then writing things down for my future self.
+Code here is mostly in a "note to self" format, and is just me playing with Torch, CompressAI and image processing, then writing things down for my future self.
+Lower-numbered code contains bugs.

+The exploration here has concluded.
+The next step would be an organised search for a viable model based on the 04 draft.

 ## Motiviation